How to speed up your bulk tasks

 Putting it all together

 Before you launch a bulk run, take a moment to check that your prompt is tight, your model choice matches the task, your document set is trimmed to what matters, and your timing avoids the busiest hours.
+Then, once the run is under way and looking clean, feel free to turn the scan speed up.
 A few seconds of setup can save a lot of waiting on a large job.

 Was this page helpful?